querret/rust-nix-demo/README.md

 # Rust + Nix Demo

 Weekend project learning Nix flakes by building and deploying a Rust web service.
 Built to understand reproducible builds and Nix/Rust interaction.
+Followed [this guide](https://fasterthanli.me/series/building-a-rust-service-with-nix) as a starting point, then adapted for my environment (openSUSE → AWS EC2).

 ## Live Demo